Now live

-Regulated market go-live: July 13, 2026
+Regulated market went live: July 13, 2026

-What changes on July 13
+What changed on July 13

 Players get regulated dispute paths, segregated and returnable player funds, mandatory responsible gambling tooling, and advertising limits (no public inducement offers; offers may only be presented on-site or to consenting registered players).
 Political-event betting and CHL/minor-league betting are prohibited outright.